HL7/fhir-shorthand/input/pagecontent/reference.md

 #### Versioning

-The FSH specification, like other IGs, follows the [semantic versioning](https://semver.org) convention (MAJOR.MINOR.PATCH):
+The FSH specification, like other IGs, follows the [semantic versioning](https://semver.org) convention (Major.Minor.Patch).

-* MAJOR: A major release has significant new functionality and, potentially, grammar changes or other non-backward-compatible changes.
-* MINOR: Contains new or modified features, while maintaining backwards compatibility within the major version.
-* PATCH: Contains minor updates and bug fixes, while maintaining backwards compatibility within the major version.

-There are some language elements documented here that are not yet implemented in SUSHI.
-See the [SUSHI Release Notes](https://github.com/FHIR/sushi/releases) for further details.

 #### Formal Grammar